DJERLO/attendance-monitoring-system/README.md

 ## Project Overview

 The purpose of this project is to implement a web-based attendance tracking system for employees using facial recognition technology.
 The system allows employees to log their attendance remotely, either onsite or offsite, using a webcam or device camera and a web browser.
+User authentication is managed using Django Allauth, ensuring that only registered users can access the attendance functionality.

 ## Scope

 ### The system will:
 - Detect faces using a real-time camera feed on the client side.
 - Ensure anti-spoofing mechanisms are in place before recognizing the employee.
-- Register attendance data (with timestamp) for recognized employees and log it to a database.
+- Automatically record attendance data (with timestamp) for recognized employees without requiring explicit registration steps after facial recognition and log it to a database.
 - Be accessible both onsite and remotely, allowing employees to log attendance from any location with an internet connection.

 ### The system will not: